ABOUT ST JOSEPH’S

 A bridge from hospital to home, where we believe that every medically fragile child has the right to excellent holistic healthcare, delivered in the spirit of Christian love and devotion.

-With a Western Cape population of over 6.2 million, St Joseph’s is the only non-profit institution offering this service.
+With a Western Cape population of close to 8 million, St Joseph’s is the only non-profit institution offering this service.
 Located in Montana, Cape Town, it serves severely vulnerable communities.
 It is St Joseph’s belief that no child should be left behind because of the circumstances they were born into, or their need for ongoing care after hospital.
 Children should also not be confined to a hospital environment longer than necessary.

 The journey of a St Joseph’s child starts at a referral hospital or a community-based facility where they are treated for a chronic or life-limiting condition.
 If the child is not well enough to go home after their treatment, St Joseph’s is the transitional care facility, becoming their home until they have optimally recovered.
 The St Joseph’s staff work closely with the referral team to optimise the recovery process.